-- A Network receives support based on category.
-To learn more about the specific resources offered to each category. - Registered Trademark Network logo - Scholarship Endowment Administration - Texas Exes will process the Network's credit card purchases, less processing fees.
-The resulting funds can be deposited into the Network's Association-managed scholarship fund or a check can be sent to the Network's representative to help with expenses. - Online event registration is available through Texasexes.org and through Eventbrite.com.
-These tools will process credit card charges for ticket purchases and generate participant rosters.
-Again, resulting funds can be deposited into the Network's Association-managed scholarship fund or a check can be sent to the Network's representative to help with expenses. - At-the-door, on-line credit card processing for event tickets, plus auction item and merchandise sales is available at Network events.
-To use this, a Network volunteer must provide a laptop with internet capability, and the venue will need wireless internet access or a phone line to use for this purpose. - On-line credit card donations to the Network's scholarship fund(s) can also be set up.
-This link will be posted on the Network's website and can be sent out in email broadcasts, as well. - A Network website is hosted for every interested network (www.TexasExes.org/networkname).
-Please contact Texas Exes if your Network needs to develop a site.
+- A Texas Exes Affinity Network receives support based on category.
+To learn more about the specific resources offered to each category, click here. - Registered Trademark Network logo - Scholarship Endowment Administration - Charitable Operations Endowment Administration - Texas Exes will process the Network's credit card purchases, less processing fees.
+The resulting funds can be deposited into the Network's Association-managed scholarship fund or a check can be sent to the Network's representative to help with expenses. - On-line event registration is available.
+This tool will process credit card charges for ticket purchases and generate participant rosters.
+Again, resulting funds can be deposited into the Network's Association-managed endowments or a check can be sent to the Network's representative to go into the Network's operating account. - At-the-door, on-line credit card processing for event tickets, plus auction item and merchandise sales is available at Network events.
+To use this, a Network volunteer must provide a laptop with internet capability, and the venue will need wireless internet access or a phone line to use for this purpose. - On-line credit card donations to the Network's endowments can also be set up.
+This link will be posted on the Network's website and can be sent out in email broadcasts, as well.

-- Listing as a Texas Exes Network on the TexasExes.org website, with link to the network's website and contacts. - The Texas Exes logo can be used with prior approval. - Network leader resources offered online including training collateral, how-to manuals etc. - Unique designs created annually by Texas Exes staff; number depends on category. - Mailing at cost to the Network based on a mailer template. - Survey Assistance
+- A Network website is hosted for every interested network (www.TexasExes.org/chapter/networkname).
+Please contact Texas Exes if your Network needs to develop a site. - Listing as a Texas Exes Network on the TexasExes.org website, with link to the network's website and contacts. - The Texas Exes logo can be used with prior approval. - Network leader resources offered online including training collateral, how-to manuals etc. - Unique designs created annually by Texas Exes staff. - Mailing at cost to the Network based on a mailer template. - Survey Assistance - All chairs of Texas Exes Networks are automatically members of the Texas Exes Council.